preemptive/jsdefender-samples/Angular11/protected/README.md

 ### **enableInDevelopmentMode**
 By setting `enableInDevelopmentMode` option of the plugin to `true`, the protection is enabled for all modes('development', 'production').
 To change this behavior, set this option as `false`.
 For more details refer to this [link](https://www.preemptive.com/jsdefender/userguide/en/webpack_plugin.html).

+### **excludeChunks**
+We excluded the Angular runtime chunks namely `polyfills`, `polyfills-es5`, `runtime`, `styles` and the `vendor` chunk by providing those to the `excludeChunks` array.
+As a best practice, most of the time framework related and vendor chunks should not be protected because those type of chunks contain only 3rd party code.
+We recommend to exclude these chunks mostly because of performance reasons, but sometimes these contain code which cannot be correctly protected by JSDefender.